Do Pontoon Boats Need Bottom Paint?

 Even so, boaters who leave their boats moored for a long time should apply the bottom paint, regardless of the type of water they sail in.

 Overall, painting your pontoon boat’s boat can ease your maintenance work.
-When applied correctly, bottom paint can protect the boat’s hull and improve performance.
+Bottom paint can protect the boat’s hull and improve performance when applied correctly.